 Here, as an example, is an uncorrected RAW image taken on a Canon Powershot S70 with a waterproof housing.

 The problem is that there's little reliable advice on how to correct this.
-There are a few articles on the web (Including the Canon BeBit Digital Camera Underwater Photography Guide), but I haven't found any to provide a reliable and repeatable process which can be applied to "casual" underwater photography.
+There are a few articles on the web, but I haven't found any to provide a reliable and repeatable process which can be applied to "casual" underwater photography.

 After a fair amount of research and experimentation, here's my analysis of the options available, and a suggested technique which I have developed and which I haven't seen documented anywhere else.